 The FBI interviewed 182 people who reported seeing a rising streak of light in the sky moments before TWA Flight 800 exploded into a ball of flames off the coast of Long Island, NY in July of 1996.
-Most of these witnesses said the streak exploded at its apex which was where the jetliner was traveling.
+Most of these witnesses said the streak exploded at its apex, right where the jetliner was traveling.

-Federal investigators said the rising streak was the plane itself climbing sharply after exploding, but the law of conservation of energy doesn’t allow for such a climb because the FAA radar sites that tracked the jet did not record a necessary reduction in airspeed.
+Federal investigators said the rising streak was the plane itself climbing sharply after exploding, but the law of conservation of energy doesn’t allow for such a climb because the FAA radar sites that tracked the jet did not record a necessary and simultaneous reduction in airspeed.
 According to this physical law, jetliners climbing in a gravitational field must either be propelled by adequate thrust or slow down.
 A 747 does not have enough thrust to maintain airspeed while climbing the 12,000 feet per minute indicated in government animations.
-The only way Flight 800 could have climbed that steeply at that time would have been if it had tapped into its “kinetic energy” (directly dependent on its velocity) and slow down.
+The only way Flight 800 could have climbed that steeply at that time would have been if it had tapped into its “kinetic energy” (proportional to its velocity squared) and slowed down.

 Still frame taken from the CIA animation of TWA Flight 800, released on November 18th, 1997.